Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Bela composite bow range per level changed from 40/42/44/46/50 to 50/50/50/50/50
 - Ada Loven musket range per level changed from 35/35/35/35/35 to 45/45/45/45/45
 - Ada Loven from now on has a poison upgrade (Kleeman tier 4) for ranged attack, poison damage is 5/7/10/15/20 per 10/11/12/14/15 ticks
+- Ada Loven will now randomly perform a sniper "high roll" critical shot with 3%/6%/11%/20%/33%/50% chance per level (-1 penalty when on transport)
 - Babbage lvl 5 now correctly no longer gives global +50% buildup speed, instead giving +20 melee and ranged defense to all infantry
 - Taslow lvl 5 now correctly grants +33% buildup speed globally